Rylee Foster: Club career

-Liverpool

 Foster signed with Liverpool in January 2020 right before the COVID-19 pandemic.
 She made her debut in a 3–1 win over Manchester United in October 2020 during the Continental Cup.
 She made her FA Women's Super League debut in a 1–1 draw with Blackburn Rovers Ladies in March 2021.
 The same month, she signed a long-term contract with Liverpool in March 2021.
 She was named Player of the Month for April after keeping two clean sheets, including saving Katie Wilkinson’s and Courtney Sweetman-Kirk’s penalties in a 1–0 away win at Sheffield United.

-Wellington Phoenix

 In September 2023, almost two years after the car crash that halted her career, Foster joined New Zealand A-League Women club Wellington Phoenix to compete for the first-choice goalkeeper spot with Brianna Edwards.
 In July 2024, she left the club together with Edwards.

-Everton

-In September 2024, Foster would sign a short term contract with FA WSL club Everton.
+In September 2024, Foster would sign a short term contract with WSL club Everton.

-Durham

-In January 2025, Foster would sign with Women's Championship side Durham.
+In January 2025, Foster signed with Women's Championship side Durham.
 On 26 June 2025, having kept 3 clean sheets in 10 appearances overall for Durham, it was announced that she was departing the club upon the expiry of her contract.

-Dallas Trinity

 American club Dallas Trinity FC signed Foster ahead of the 2025–26 USL Super League season.
 On August 23, 2025, Foster made her Dallas debut in the club's season-opening victory over Spokane Zephyr FC.

+In January 2026, Foster joined Northern Super League side Halifax Tides FC.

+In August 2026, she returned to Everton.

 International career

 Foster has represented Canada on the Canada U17 and Canada U20 teams.
 In 2021, she was called up to the senior national team.

-In 2013, she earned Golden Glove honors at the 2013 CONCACAF Women's U-17 Championship after helping Canada finish in second place.
+‘In 2013, she earned Golden Glove honors at the 2013 CONCACAF Women's U-17 Championship after helping Canada finish in second place.
 She competed in two games at the 2014 FIFA U-17 Women's World Cup in Costa Rica where Canada reached the quarterfinals but were eliminated by Venezuela 3–2.
 In January 2021, she was called up to training camp for the senior national team ahead of the 2021 SheBelieves Cup in the United States.
 She was one of three goalkeepers called up for the tournament in March 2021.

 Personal life

 Foster has a tattoo of Liverpool's anthem, "You'll Never Walk Alone," on the inside of her arm which she got after her grandmother died in 2013.

 In October 2021, Foster was involved in a serious car crash suffering life-threatening injuries including breaking her neck.
-She is hoping to make a full recovery, after having to wear a neck halo device for many months.
+In February 2022, after finding out her bones were almost healed, she stated that she was hoping to begin her return to football within a year.